- Question: How is the Vulcan different from other portable battery systems?

 The Vulcan Inverter-Charger is the main system unit and can generate 120V AC at 2000W continuous and 4000 watts peak.
 The output powers devices and appliances that use a 15A three-pronged plug.
 This unit contains an internal battery and charging components as well.

 The Energy Store is used to provide added battery capacity to the system.
 The unit contains an internal battery and charging components and sends its energy to the Vulcan Inverter-Charger unit.
-Adding additional Energy Stores allows you to incrementally increase your system storage capacity up to 30.2KWH.
+Adding additional Energy Stores allows you to incrementally increase your system storage capacity up to 100 kWh.

-- Question: What is the charge time from depletion of battery?
+- Question: What is the charge time from the depletion of the battery?

 - Question: Does the Vulcan also operate as a UPS?